-The context in which a work or a phrase has been used needs to be clearly understood before localising it in any language.
+The context in which a word or a phrase has been used needs to be clearly understood before localising it in any language.
 Reverie’s LaaS platform understands and delivers contextual localisation in real-time.

 The LaaS platform provides you with a set of domain-intelligent and context-aware SDKs and APIs that aid in real-time content transformation based on the context.